denise-lhirondelle/slackbackup/README.md

 Warning
 -------
-Do not use this on an NTFS partition.
+This has only been tested on backing up an ext4 partition to an ext3 external drive.

 To set up backup:
 -----------------